Kyiv Park

 The Kyiv Park (Kiovanpuisto) is a public park located in the Kaleva district, city of Tampere, Finland.

-Tampere and Kyiv have been twin cities since 1954 and for the city of Tampere Kyiv was the first twin city outside the Nordic countries.
+Tampere and Kyiv have been twin cities since 1954; for Tampere, Kyiv was the first twin city outside the Nordic countries.

 In the middle of the park there is a statue called Ystävyyskaupunkiveistos (literary "twin city sculpture") depicting two girls holding a hoop.
 The atelier house of Tampere is located at the edge of the park.
 A large part of the park is considered built cultural heritage.